zipurman/oVIRT_Simple_Backup/README.md

  - lsscsi
  - pv
  - dialog
+ - sendmail (exim or other) for emailing logs/alerts

 oVirt Engine (if using cron to restart Backup_VM_Appliance) (ONLY REQUIRED FOR 4.2 NOT 4.2.1)
  - expect